Mayamariaruth/calima/README.md

     * Have buttons in each section to access the different pages

-As a site user I can register an account so that I can make a table booking
+As a site user, I can register an account so that I can make a table booking

 - Acceptance Criteria
     * Have a page for users to register an account